VCE Bass Music Solo Performance Exam Guide

 Blue Cha Cha – must use backing track.

-Jaco Pastorius – Donna Lee, Amerika, Continuum, Portrait of Tracy.
+Donna Lee, Amerika, Continuum, Portrait of Tracy – Jaco Pastorius.

-Victor Wooten – Blu-Bop, Amazing Grace, Classical Thump, Stompin’ Ground, Cherokee.
+Blu-Bop, Amazing Grace, Classical Thump, Stompin’ Ground, Cherokee – Victor Wooten.

 Song Selection Tips – VCE Bass Exam Music Solo Performance

 When selecting songs do your research.
-Listen to as many of the songs you can using YouTube or iTunes/Amazon previews.
+Certainly, listen to as many of the songs you can using YouTube or iTunes/Amazon previews.
 Do not limit your selections purely to songs that you are already aware of.
-Enjoy the listening experience.
+Above all, enjoy the listening experience.

 Give yourself the best possibility of gaining the marks you deserve by selecting material that is within your skill limits.
-As well as relying on playing ability you already have select songs that will stretch your current skills or introduce a new technique.
+Most importantly, select songs that will stretch your current skills or introduce a new technique.